sanilac6459/about-me/README.md

 Dream career: Software engineer or IT (still thinking about it)

-Fav songs: Life Goes On by BTS, Highway to Heaven by NCT 127, and Shine Together by SF9
+Favorite songs: Life Goes On by BTS, Highway to Heaven by NCT 127, and Shine Together by SF9